Frequently Asked Questions on student desktops

 Yes, go to reservation.
 You login in with your TiU credentials.

 A number of PCs at the second level of the library is reserved for students who arrive early at the library.
 In the workplace reservations system these PCs start with the number 240xx.
-The first come, first served principle has priority over a reservation via the reservation system.
-In the short, these PCs will be deleted from the reservation system to prevent confusion.
+The PCs cannot be reserved.
+The first come, first served principle applies.

 Keyboard and language settings